p-ilipili/kubernetes_ex/README.md

 # kubernetes exam
-Create a pod with replicas with a FastAPI server communicating with MySQL including secrets and ingress.
+Create a pod with replicas with a FastAPI server communicating with MySQL including secrets and ingress.<br><br>
 This environment can serve as a base for other projects requiring a pod with FastAPI and MySQL.
 DB data and FAPI endpoints will just need to be added (and previous ones deleted of course).